 Cristina Santagata (1978) majored in Philosophy at the University of Genoa and holds a DEA form Paris-Sorbonne.
-After working for the prestigious Prada fashion house in the French capital, she returned to Genoa and devoted herself to the family enterprise.
+After studying in France, she returned to Genoa and devoted herself to the family enterprise.
 Today she is the chairwoman and handles the international markets.

 Federico Santagata (1983), sportsman by vocation, is a ski instructor and passionate of water sports.
 He started his professional career in a well-known olive oil company, of which Santagata is shareholder, and later joined the family business where he is in charge of the selection of raw materials.
 He divides his time between tasting olive oil samples in the company and visiting olive farmers.

 Luigi Caricato, journalist and writer, olive oil expert.
 He collaborates with the main national and international newspapers, has published numerous books on the theme of olive oil.
 He is director of the weekly “Olio Officina Magazine” and of the bilingual Italian / English quarterly OOF, runs the homonymous publishing house and organizes every year in Milan “Olio Officina Festival – Condiments for the palate & for the mind”.
 The next edition is scheduled from 1 to 3 February 2018 at the Palazzo delle Stelline in Milan.